pkittenis/graphite-api/docs/index.rst

 Graphite-API is an alternative to Graphite-web, without any built-in dashboard.
-Its role is solely to fetch metrics from a time-series database (whisper, cyanite, etc.) and rendering graphs or JSON data out of these time series.
+Its role is solely to fetch metrics from a time-series database (whisper, cyanite, influxdb, etc.) and rendering graphs or JSON data out of these time series.
 It is meant to be consumed by any of the numerous Graphite dashboard applications.

 Graphite-API is a fork of Graphite-web and couldn't have existed without the